Evolution of the

 it was also discarded.
 The top winding on the right hand is the

-it throws off the regeneration.
-Or looking at it another way, once you
+it or it throws off the regeneration.
+Or looking at it another way, once

 The next idea was to use the Lindsay "Twinplex" circuit to build a solid